Brushing Your Cat’s Teeth

 "It is best to teach your cat to accept brushing while she is still a kitten."

 It is best to teach your cat to accept brushing while she is still a kitten.
-If you have an older cat, the process may take a little longer, but it is still worth the effort.
+If you have an older cat, the process may take a little longer, but is still worth the effort.

-• Choose a quiet time and place to begin.
+- Choose a quiet time and place to begin.
 Select a small room where you can place your cat on a surface such as a counter or tabletop (on a blanket or towel) or sit with her in your lap.
 Ensure the location is one where you can close the door to seal off escape avenues.

-• Dip a cotton swab (Q-tip) into tuna water drained from a can of tuna fish.
-The tuna water does not have any beneficial dental or cleaning effects, but most cats like the taste of it which will provide a positive connection between the tuna juice and the tooth brushing experience.
+- Dip a cotton swab (Q-tip) into tuna water drained from a can of tuna fish.
+The tuna water does not have any beneficial dental or cleaning effects, but most cats like the taste of it, which will provide a positive connection between the tuna juice and the tooth-brushing experience.

-• Place your cat’s head at a 45-degree angle and gently pull back her lips, the mouth can remain closed.
+- Place your cat’s head at a 45-degree angle and gently pull back her lips.
+The mouth can remain closed.

-• Gently rub the applicator tip along the area where the gum tissue touches the tooth surface (the gingival margin).
+- Gently rub the applicator tip along the area where the gum tissue touches the tooth surface (the gingival margin).
 This is the region where plaque accumulates and gingivitis is initiated.
 Only the outside surfaces of the teeth need to be rubbed.

 What type of toothbrush should I use?